 b.
-Upon receipt of a complete application for a reclamation plan or a permanent closure plan, the director shall-will provide notice to the cities and counties where the mining or cyanidation facility operation is proposed, in accordance with Section 47-1505(7), Idaho Code.
+Upon receipt of a complete application for a reclamation plan or a permanent closure plan, the directorDirector shall-will provide notice to the cities and counties where the mining or cyanidation facility operation is proposed, in accordance with Section 47-1505(7), Idaho Code.
 The notice shall include the name and address of the operator, the procedure and schedule for the Department's review, and an invitation to review nonconfidential portions of the application, if requested in writing.
-Such notice will be provided upon receipt of a reclamation plan, a permanent closure plan, or any amended plan for an existing operation, or an amended cost estimate to complete permanent closure of a cyanidation facility, if required under the chapter and these rules.
-(3-18-22)()
+Such notice will be provided upon receipt of a reclamation plan, a permanent closure plan, or any amended plan for an existing operation, or an amended cost estimate to complete permanent closure of a cyanidation facility, if required under the chapter and these rules.(3 18 22)( a.
+If an inspection is determined to be necessary, the applicant will be contacted and asked that they or an authorized employee or agent be present.
+The Department may proceed with an inspection if the applicant or their designated employee or agent does not appear.

 03. Inspection.
-The director may determine that an inspection of the proposed mining site or cyanidation facility location is necessary if the inspection will provide additional information or otherwise aid in processing the application.
+The director Director may determine than an inspection of the proposed mining site or cyanidation facility location is necessary if the inspection will provide additional information or otherwise aid in processing the application.